-Disclosure: I may earn a commission if you purchase through affiliate links on this page, at no extra cost to you.
+Disclosure: I use affiliate links to support this site.
+If you buy through them, I may earn a commission at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

 Across the country, homeowners know the feeling – unpredictable weather swings that send energy bills soaring.
 One day, you’re blasting the AC; the next, you need the heat.